rawnakwow/Typescript-L-2_Assignment-1/blog-2.md

 # How do Generics allow you to build reusable components and functions that stay strictly typed regardless of the data structures passed in?

-# How Do Generics Build Reusable and Type-Safe Code?

 ## Introduction